public-transport/transitous/docs/docs/index.md

 `http-options`      | Dictionary of HTTP-related options `drop-shapes`       | Remove route shapes, use if the shapes are mostly wrong `drop-agency-names` | Removes a list of agencies.
 Can be used to avoid duplicates if the agency provides its own feed.
+`url-override`      | Use a different url instead of the one in Transitland / Mobility Database, or use a custom mirror.
+For more details, see the section on caches.

 #### License Options